jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 /smartphone.png

-Much like digital therapeutics themselves, personal sensing has been supercharged by the proliferation of smartphones and the raw data that smartphones collect about us.
+Much like digital therapeutics themselves, personal sensing has been supercharged by smartphones and the raw data that smartphones collect about us through their many sensors and logs

 Smartphones log our personal communications by phone calls and text messages.
 Facebook posts, Instagram photos, tweets, and other social media activities are often created or viewed through our smartphones.
 Smartphone-embedded sensors know our moment-by-moment location and activity level.
 Sensors can even detect other people, or at least their smartphones, in our immediate environment.
 And much of this is done passively without any burden to us other then carrying and using our smartphones as we typically do.